9 FAM 403.10

 9 FAM 403.10-3(A)(4) (U) Enter Refusal Data into NIV System

 d.
 (U) Remarks attached to a case reside in the CCD and are accessible to posts worldwide, as well as to certain partner agencies, such as CBP at POE.
 Your notes must be written in a professional manner that can be clearly understood and that are legally valid.
 Avoid using post-specific notations, non-English words, non-standard abbreviations, and making irrelevant remarks.
 If the refusal seems counterintuitive, you should comment on the factors that led to the refusal.

 9 FAM 403.10-3(A)(5) (U) Explore Possibility of Relief

 (U) Waivers are not available for INA 214(b) ineligibilities, but the applicant is free to re-apply for a visa.
 INA 221(g) refusals require the applicant to wait for the results of additional administrative processing or comply with a request for additional documentation or information within one year of the visa interview.
-If the case involves a Category I refusal, you must explain whether or not administrative relief (a waiver or other means, such as parole) is available.
+If the case involves a Category I refusal, you must explain whether administrative relief (a waiver or other means, such as parole) is available.
 9 FAM 303.3-3(B)(1) contains a list of lookout codes and states whether the codes are Category I or Category II.

 9 FAM 403.10-3(A)(6) (U) Additional Procedure When Refusing Applicants Who Possess a Valid Form I-94, Arrival and Departure Record

 a.
-(U) In addition to recording the refusal electronically, officers, especially officers at posts in Canada and Mexico, should take additional steps in certain cases involving aliens who might seek to take advantage of the automatic visa revalidation provisions of 22 CFR 41.112(d) but who are not eligible to do so due to their unsuccessful visa application.
+(U) In addition to recording the refusal electronically, officers, especially officers at posts in Canada and Mexico, should take additional steps in certain cases involving applicants who might seek to take advantage of the automatic visa revalidation provisions of 22 CFR 41.112(d) but who are not eligible to do so due to their unsuccessful visa application.

 c.
 (U) You may only revoke an unexpired visa if the grounds set forth in 22 CFR 41.122(a) and 9 FAM 403.11 are present.